CiscoMerchan/Todo_List__with_Reactjs/README.md

     - Bellow <Form /> add a <div> element that will take a list of TodoList components.
 And import <TodoList />.
     Export to App.js to check that everything is fine.

+    - Create a Manager.css file inside componentStyleSheet folder. once the style is done import to Manager.jsx